dotnet/roslyn-analyzers/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug, false-positive or false-negative
+about: Report a bug, false-positive or false-negative for a CAxxxx rule.
+For IDExxxx, please open an issue in dotnet/roslyn repository.
 title: ''
 labels: ''
 assignees: ''